The Hoolet's Nook

 Format

 Paste your work into the email body in a plain, readable font.
 Do not send attachments.
-Include your name/byline, title(s), and word count(s).
+Include your name/byline, title(s).
+Word counts should also be included, except for haiku and very short poetry.

 Age Requirement